-As of December 31, 2016, 26,206,647 shares of our Class C capital stock remained available for future grant of stock awards under the Plan, a number that the Leadership Development and Compensation Committee and the full Board of Directors believes to be insufficient to meet our anticipated needs.
-Therefore, the Leadership Development and Compensation Committee recommended, and the full Board of Directors approved, subject to stockholder approval, an amendment to increase the maximum number of shares of Class C capital stock issuable under the Plan by 15,000,000 shares to a total of 73,500,000 shares of our Class C capital stock, subject to adjustment upon certain changes in our capital structure.
+As of December 31, 2017, 38,505,768 shares of stock remained available for future stock awards under the Plan, a number that the Leadership Development and Compensation Committee and the full Board of Directors believes to be insufficient to meet our anticipated needs.
+Therefore, the Leadership Development and Compensation Committee recommended, and the full Board of Directors approved, subject to stockholder approval, an amendment to increase the maximum number of shares of Class C capital stock issuable under the Plan by 11,500,000 shares to a total of 85,000,000 shares of our Class C capital stock, subject to adjustment upon certain changes in our capital structure.